atlanhq/atlan-lineage-airflow/README.md

 ```
 Only keys `datasets`, `task_ids`, `auto` are accepted.
 If the key is `auto`, then value should be `True` and not a list

+This plugin supports the [Airflow API](https://airflow.apache.org/docs/stable/lineage.html) to create inlets and outlets.
+So inlets can be defined in the following ways:
+* by a list of dataset {"datasets": [dataset1, dataset2]}
+* can be configured to look for outlets from upstream tasks {"task_ids": ["task_id1", "task_id2"]}
+* can be configured to pick up outlets from direct upstream tasks {"auto": True}
+* a combination of them

 #### YAML DAG

 ```YAML